 We took a month off for recruiting before the September course and all 18 sessions were fully booked, on behalf of the LMB scholarship.

 Our format is designed to make the most of our small shop space.
 Each student selects whether they want to attend the weekly evening classes on Tuesdays or Thursdays.
 This fits well around school or work.
 A “small bites” approach also helps with student retention, since it’s only once a week.
-Each of the five instructors only teach one topic, making the course very manageable for the Co-op to offer.
+Each of the five instructors only teaches one topic, making the course very manageable for the Co-op to offer.
 Several assistants also help during the hands-on portion of each session.

 Each session starts with an hour of instructor demonstration where students see the subject being worked through in front of them.
 The next hour is hands-on, where each student works on their own bike or a shop bike.